Applications are now closed for the 2020 CUSE Grant Program.

+Syracuse University’s Office of Research is pleased to announce the 2020 funding cycle for the CUSE (Collaboration for Unprecedented Success and Excellence) Grant Program.
 The purpose of this intramural grant program is to enhance interdisciplinary collaborations, to grow the research enterprise and enhance scholarship at Syracuse University in order to increase extramural funding and high-quality scholarly output.
 The program is designed to support faculty in becoming competitive in securing external funding and sponsorship.
-CUSE Grants should not be viewed as funds to conduct or complete projects, but rather to seed funding for faculty to build interdisciplinary teams, to produce preliminary data, and/or to seek help to obtain extramural funding that will advance knowledge and technologies through basic, translational and applied research.
-The grant program will support faculty research in all disciplines that span from basic, translational and applied sciences, social sciences, physical and life sciences, engineering, liberal arts, humanities, professional schools, creative research and various forms of all scholarly activities.
-The expectation is for the CUSE Grant Program funded faculty members to seek extramural support that will increase the national and international recognition of the awardees, their programs, and the university.
+CUSE Grants should not be viewed as funds to conduct or complete projects, but rather as seed funding for faculty to build interdisciplinary teams, to produce preliminary data, and/or to seek help to obtain extramural funding that will advance knowledge and technologies through basic, translational, and applied research.
+The grant program will support faculty research in all disciplines that span across basic, translational and applied sciences, social sciences, physical and life sciences, engineering, liberal arts, humanities, professional schools, creative research, and various forms of all scholarly activities.
+The expectation is for CUSE Grant Program-funded faculty members to seek extramural support that will increase the national and international recognition of the awardees, their programs, and the university.

 Types of Applications and Funding Levels

-- Seed Grant: The funding levels of seed grants are capped at $5,000 per Seed Grant for a period of up to two years.
-Applications can be individuals or teams.
+- Seed Grant: The funding level of the Seed Grant is capped at $5,000 per grant for a period of up to two years.
+Applications may be submitted by individuals or teams.

-- Interdisciplinary Seminar Grant: The funding levels of the Interdisciplinary seminar grant are capped at $10,000 per grant.
-The applications can be individuals or teams.
-This grant is designed to cover the costs of the seminar itself such as refreshments, cost of space, and the invited speakers, but not for any research activities of the PI, Co-PIs or Co-Is.
-Cost for departmental seminars are ineligible for this program.
+- Interdisciplinary Seminar Grant (Seminar): The funding level of the Seminar Grant is capped at $10,000 per grant.
+The application may be submitted by individuals or teams.
+This grant is designed to cover the costs of an interdisciplinary seminar series (e.g. refreshments, space rental, travel and/or honoraria for invited speakers).
+The Seminar Grant is not intended to fund research activities of the PI, Co-PI’s or Co-I’s, or costs for departmental seminars.

 General Information Sessions

-Thinking about submitting a proposal for a 2019 CUSE Grant?
-Come join us for a general information session, to learn more about the program and the new online submission process through Syracuse University’s Application Portal.
+Thinking about submitting a proposal for a 2020 CUSE Grant?
+Come join us for a general information session, to learn more about the program and the online submission process through Syracuse University’s Application Portal.